 My last review before a short vacation to Canada.
 I figured I’d end with something traditional and wholesome and familiar.
-The Idea from Space is a 34 page Lotfp adventure for character levels 1-3 that takes place on an Island near the southern tip of South America.
-It is reminiscent of the writing of Abraham Meritt in both premise and execution, with its lost civilisation and science-fantasy elements, for which I salute it.
+The Idea from Space is a 34-page Lotfp adventure for character levels 1-3 that takes place on an Island near the southern tip of South America.
+It is reminiscent of the writings of Abraham Meritt in both premise and execution, with its lost civilization and science-fantasy elements, for which I salute it.
 There can never be enough A. Meritt in DnD (like Clark Ashton Smith and Jack Vance but unlike Lovecraft).

-The premise is as follows: On the Island lived a degenerate tribe of demon-worshippers paying homage to Manakata, demon-god of Strength.
-Their idyllic lifestyle of canibalism, power-lifting, praying to a great golden Idol and wrestling was savagely interrupted by the fall of a comet carrying a memetic creature inscribed upon a strange obelisk, Xaxus, the Idea from Space!
-The two did not get along and the native priests who became part of Xaxus soon enslaved the worshippers of Manakata, ending with a destructive slave revolt that essentially eradicated both factions (for sticklers who find the premise hard to believe, the Manakata worshippers won but their casualties made it impossible for them to raid for sustenance, thus they perished.
+The premise is as follows: On the Island once lived a degenerate tribe of demon-worshipers paying homage to Manakata, demon-god of Strength.
+Their idyllic lifestyle of cannibalism, power-lifting, praying to a great golden Idol and wrestling was savagely interrupted by the fall of a comet carrying a memetic creature inscribed upon a strange obelisk; Xaxus, the Idea from Space!
+The two did not get along and the native priests who became part of Xaxus soon enslaved the worshipers of Manakata, ending with a destructive slave revolt that essentially eradicated both factions (for sticklers who find the premise hard to believe, the Manakata worshipers won but their casualties made it impossible for them to raid for sustenance, thus they perished).
 Centuries later, a Spanish carrack crashes on the Island and the passengers become part of the Xaxus while the sailors take up Manakata worship once more.
-Into this witches Cauldron the PCs are cast, possibly to find Duke Alvarez, one of the passangers, possibly because of legends of treasure and possibly because you used that old elfgamewide tradition for getting PCs onto Islands, the SHIPWRECK!
+Into this Witches’ Cauldron the PCs are cast, possibly to find Duke Alvarez, one of the passengers, possibly because of legends of treasure and possibly because you used that old elfgamewide tradition for getting PCs onto Islands, the SHIPWRECK!

-Here is how The Idea from Space is structured.
-You get an Island with some locations.
+This is how the Idea from Space is structured; You get an Island with some locations.
 You get two factions and rules on how they operate.
 Both will probably want to use the PC’s ship to get off the Island.
 Both fucking hate eachother.
 Go nuts.
 From that point on what happens next will depend on the actions of the players and the noble GM.